patrick-kidger/torchtyping/README.md

 # TypeError: Dimension 'batch' of inconsistent size.
 Got both 1 and 3.
 ```

-`typeguard` also has an import hook that can be used to automatically test an entire module, without needing to add `@typechecked` decorators.
+`typeguard` also has an import hook that can be used to automatically test an entire module, without needing to manually add `@typechecked` decorators.

-The `patch_typeguard()` call can happen any time before runtime.
-(And both before or after a `typeguard` import hook is fine.)
-If you're not using `typeguard` it can be omitted altogether, and `torchtyping` just used for documentation purposes.
+`patch_typeguard()` should be called before using `@typeguard.typechecked`.
+(Or before using the `typeguard` import hook.)
+If you're not using `typeguard` then it can be omitted altogether, and `torchtyping` just used for documentation purposes.

 If you're not already using `typeguard` for your regular Python programming, then strongly consider using it.
 It's a great way to squash bugs.
 Both `typeguard` and `torchtyping` also integrate with `pytest`, so if you're concerned about any performance penalty then they can be enabled during tests only.